vasquini/EDLB-micropipe/README.md

 microPIPE has been built using Nextflow and Singularity to enable ease of use and installation across different platforms.

 NOTE: Make sure that you change the required paths to your paths.
-A quick way is to use :s/patternToReplace/OldPattern/g on vim editor.
+A quick way is to use :%s/patternToReplace/OldPattern/g on vim editor and then save with :wq.

 **0. Requirements**